Introduction to Menu Icon in CSS

 }

 c.
 Once this CSS code is ready, we will write a small function to trigger the transformation of the menu icon into a cross icon.
-We will be calling this function in the HTML file, such that the transformation of icon to X happens on the click of the mouse.
+We will call this function in the HTML file such that the icon transformation to X happens at the click of the mouse.

 function menuIcon(x) {